ThirtyPlusTwo/CRS-SERC/README.md

   - No, unless you turn off your Programable Block (which would be cheating during a race).
 Make sure to change your tyres before it's too late.

 - **Why these values for the tyres?**
-  - The lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of SOFT + MEDIUM = HARD, this allow a good variety of strategies on the races.
-Also, the friction ranges are planned in a way so all the compounds have 20% of the lifespan bellow 50% friction (we call it the Anchor), so people can optionally push the wheels to the limit even if they are getting a low performance.
+  - The lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of SOFT + MEDIUM = HARD, this allows a good variety of strategies on the races.